 HPC analyses are required from the treated and distribution water.
 The tests are required weekly for treated water and for 25% of the required distribution system bacteriological samples.
 HPC should be less than 500 colonies per 1 mL.
 Results over 500 colonies per 1 mL may indicate a change in water quality but it is not considered an indicator of unsafe water.
-2022 results are shown in the table below.
+Annual results are shown in the following table.

-Number of Samples Range of HPC Min - Max
+Source Number of Samples Range of HPC Min - Max (colonies / mL)

-Treated 260 0 - 21
+Treated 255 0 - 9

-Distribution 67 0 -13
+Distribution 84 0 - 128